noderaider/redux-webpack-boilerplate/README.md

 * Hot reloading via React-Transform and Webpack HMR API.
 * Only common and useful redux patterns setup.
 * Documents itself with (ESDoc)[https://esdoc.org/] and pushes to projects GitHub pages on release.
-* package.json scripts separated and pre-compiled to achieve Windows and OSX support for environment variables.
+* package.json scripts separated and pre-compiled with [repackage](http://repackage.js.org) to achieve Windows and OSX support for environment variables.
 * Preconfigured with [redux-idle-monitor](https://npmjs.com/packages/redux-idle-monitor) and [react-redux-idle-monitor](https://npmjs.com/packages/react-redux-idle-monitor) to monitor when user becomes idle.
 * Preconfigured with griddle for grid data.
 * Preconfigured with redux-form